 What is stick-slip?

 It's the false impression you get that a screw has been tightened to an appropriate stress level when it hasn't.
-Instead of the screw rotating uniformly as the torquing effort continues there can be a point before final torque readings have been achieved, wherein this uniform rotation converts to a stop-and start pattern.
-The torsioning effort on the screw is being absorbed as excess friction between the threads or the under-side of the head and the mating parts of the clamp body, instead of contributing to stress in the joint elements.
+Instead of the screw rotating uniformly as the torquing effort continues, there can be a point before final torque readings have been achieved, wherein this uniform rotation converts to a stop-and-start pattern.
+The torsion effort on the screw is absorbed as excess friction between the threads or the underside of the head and the mating parts of the clamp body instead of contributing to stress in the joint elements.
 If the stresses are low, that collar will not hold well.
 The stick-slip condition can be elusive.
 A silky-smooth operation of the clamping screw during torquing is your best assurance that stick-slip is not present.

 Do torque wrenches help overcome stick-slip?

-No. in fact, the springiness of the most torque wrenches invites this condition.
+No, the springiness of most torque wrenches invites this condition.

 How does plating degrade holding ability?

-Electroplating, especially cadmium, zinc, tin, nickel and even some phosphate coatings, perform like high film strength lubricants and can alter the holding ability dramatically, because they reduce a joint's friction coefficient.
+Electroplating, especially cadmium, zinc, tin, nickel, and some phosphate coatings, performs like high film strength lubricants and can dramatically alter the holding ability because they reduce a joint's friction coefficient.
 Any plating deposited on the bore surface will alter this index, but these differences are easily determined.
 The more serious matter concerns any plating on the screw thread elements.
-Any change on these surfaces produces a shift in this index that makes it much more difficult to predict the outcome.
+Any change on these surfaces produces a shift in this index, making predicting the outcome much more difficult.
 If the normal torque is applied to the screw, the most likely result would be an over-torquing of the system, with the risk of sudden failure.

 We discourage any change to the finish on our collars or their fasteners unless you have the time and the patience to go the whole distance and establish your own torquing parameters.

-Incidentally, plated wrenches are not a good idea, either.
-You will find that they have a shorter useful life, and more of a tendency to "cam-out" or "ream-out" than an unplated wrench of equal quality.
+Incidentally, plated wrenches are not a good idea.
+You will find that they have a shorter useful life and more of a tendency to "cam-out" or "ream-out" than an unplated wrench of equal quality.
 Caution: Plating is just another level of complication.

 asndsa